The Truth About Baby Boomers: You Can Be Who You Want to Be

 Resistance to Individual Choice

-When I wrote about my mother and the idea of choice in those articles, I was received with harsh words from a few people.
+When I wrote about my mother and the idea of choice, I was received with harsh words from a few people.
 A couple of women indicated we should “just be,” while another woman wrote that she felt sorry for my mother.

 I replied with diplomacy but reminded these women about choice.
 I went on to say that it was okay to “just be,” if that was their choice, but many of us choose to pursue meaning and purpose.
 If work is one way, so be it.